 1 teaspoon salt

 Preheat the oven to 225°F.

 Place the pork shoulder in a baking dish and thoroughly cover the pork shoulder with the olive oil.
-Then sprinkle the Redmond’s Salt and Redmond’s Garlic Pepper to coat thoroughly and evenly.
+Then sprinkle the salt and garlic pepper to coat thoroughly and evenly.

 Place in the oven and cook for 4 hours.
 Then baste with the pan juices.
 Continue to cook for 4-5 more hours, or until done, basting every 1.5 hours.
 Total cook time is about 9 hours, depending on your oven.